F-Stop Collaborate and Listen - A Photography Podcast

 On this week's episode, we discuss:

-The differences between representative photographs and artistic photographs,
+The differences between large format and digital photography,

 And a lot more!